Mcronk/Preprocess/README.md

 not Audio?
 END

+//checks audio size, duration, sample rate, file format.
+Advises how those will need to be adjusted
+//Preprocessing checks for each of those and makes the necessary changes so STT will accept the file including audio extraction from video files.

 TODO:
 Provide check command for individual checks (e.g. just sampling, just size, just filetype) Switch preprocess pipeline to run on directories of files

 //FLAC if space permits for lossless.
 //MP3 if we can afford slight compression.